kristinabog/eu-kite-spots/README.md

 ### Validators

 The following validators were used to make sure there were no syntax errors in the project.

 [W3C HTML Validator](https://validator.w3.org/#validate_by_input) Passed without errors

 [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) Passed without errors

-[JSHint](https://jshint.com/) Passed without errors [PEP8](http://pep8online.com/) Passed without errors
+[JSHint](https://jshint.com/) Passed without errors

+[PEP8](http://pep8online.com/) Passed without errors

+### Lighthouse testing

+Home page does not score well with lighthouse because of the huge gif that takes loading time.
+The gif has been resized and tinified as much as possible, but also not too much to keep quality of image.
+A lot of matereliaze elements trigger warnings in lighthouse as well.
+Other pages always score 80-90+.

 ### Testing User Stories from User Experience (UX) Section